rtoy/openmax-hacks/README.md

 ninja -C out/Release
 ```

+This creates timing tests for the OpenMAX DL routines.
+You can add
+the following flags to the gyp_chromium command line to enable tests
+with other FFTs:

+ * -Dkissfft enables Kiss FFT
+ * -Dne10 enables Ne10
+ * -Dffmpeg enables FFMPEG
+ * -Dckfft enables Cricket FFT
+ * -Dpffft enables PFFFT

+(Not all platforms support all of these options, but these should all
+work on an arm7 with NEON.)

 Instead of `test_fft_time.gyp`, you can also use `test_fft.gyp`.
+The
-The difference is that `test_fft_time.gyp` builds `test_fft_time` to do timing tests for various FFTs.  `test_fft.gyp` builds a set of test programs for testing the FFTs available in OpenMAX DL.
+difference is that `test_fft_time.gyp` builds `test_fft_time` to do
+timing tests for various FFTs.  `test_fft.gyp` builds a set of test

-Look through the gyp files to see what options are available.
+programs for testing the FFTs available in OpenMAX DL.